-The GP's team now includes Social Prescribers (like George, on the left here).
+The GP's team now includes Social Prescribers (like George in the article above).
 The goal is that every person in England will have access to one, to work out a unique personal Care and Support Plan for and with them.

 Available to everyone, they can help you find solutions by addressing your needs flexibly, one to one.
-They can connect you with essential non-medical services too, as George explains here on the left.
+They can connect you with essential non-medical services too, as George explained in the previous article.
 And they can signpost you to the specific support or activity groups you need.

-For more information please visit www.england.nhs.uk/ personalisedcare/social-prescribing
+For more information please visit www.england.nhs.uk/personalisedcare/socialprescribing